gmaclennan/electron-rabbit/readme.md

 ### ```electron-rabbit.init(socketName, handlers)```

 Create the background ipc handlers.
+Returns a promise that will resolve when the IPC server is listening

 Arguments: